willcrichton/willcrichton.github.io/legacy/notes/k-corrset/index.md

 ---
 title: Analyzing Data 180,000x Faster with Rust
+description: How to hash, index, profile, multi-thread, and SIMD your way to incredible speeds.
 ---

 This note documents one of my recent adventures in performance optimization with Rust.